Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 - Wildcards are accepted, for example:

-- To remove all entries, click to open the tools menu and select Clear
+- To remove all entries, click to open the section menu and select Clear

 Every installation includes its own control center from where to manage the list of available installations on the network and keep them in sync.

-Synchronization allows Deskman to contact other installations on the network and update them automatically, so that all of them use the same restrictions and settings.
+Deskman contacts other installations on the network and updates them automatically, so that all of them use the same restrictions and settings.

 - First of all, make sure sync is turned on

-- Whenever you apply/undo restrictions, your Deskman installation will start syncing restrictions with other installations
+- Whenever you apply or undo restrictions, your Deskman installation will start syncing restrictions with other installations

-- Whenever you save settings, your Deskman installation will start syncing settings with other installations
+- Whenever you save settings, or update profiles, your Deskman installation will start syncing settings with other installations

-The control center shows available installations on the network.
+The control center shows available installations on the network, pertaining to the same group.
 In order to find other installations, sync must be enabled on them, and they must be able to communicate between each other.
 Usually, that means being in the same network and not being blocked by antivirus or firewall.
 Check the troubleshooting guide for help.

-By default, sync is not enabled.
+By default, sync is disabled.
 Click ON to start syncing.
 Click OFF to stop syncing.
-If you have problems finding other installations, turn sync OFF and back ON to reset sync operations.
+If you have problems finding other installations, switch sync off and on to reset sync operations.

 |Ready||Synchronization finished successfully|